 We, and any future collaborators, are not permitted to commercialize, market, promote or sell any product candidate in the United States without obtaining approval from the FDA of a biologics license application, or BLA, which would be required for approval of STAR-0215 and STAR-0310, or a new drug application, or NDA.
 Comparable foreign regulatory authorities, such as the European Medicines Agency, or EMA, require similar approvals.
+We, and any future collaborators, may never receive such approvals.
 We, and any future collaborators, must complete extensive preclinical development and clinical trials to demonstrate the safety and efficacy in humans of any product candidate that we may choose to develop before we, or they, will be able to obtain these approvals.